 Finally, visiting a dentist for check-ups and cleanings should never be overlooked!
 You need regular dental care if you want strong healthy teeth; skipping out would just do more harm than good in the long run.

 Keeping up with regular dental checkups can help a lot when it comes to clenching-related problems like weakened enamel, gum disease, and cavities.
 During these appointments, your dentist will be able to monitor any issues that may lead to serious complications in the future such as cracked or broken teeth.
 They'll also give you personalized advice on how to tackle this issue.
-They might suggest night guards or other treatments if needed!
+They might suggest mouth guards or other treatments if needed!

 Practicing good oral hygiene is important too.
 Brush or floss regularly, limit sugar consumption, avoid cigarettes, etc. If all of those elements are taken into account, then there's no reason why one wouldn't be able to prevent most problems associated with teeth clenching in the long run.
 Basically combining proper habits and visits to the dentist can make a world of difference for our oral health!